 Georgia is the latest southeastern state to enact benefit corporation legislation, effective January 2021.
 We’ve reviewed the new statute and compared it to the Model Benefit Corporation Legislation developed by B Lab.
 We’ve previously surveyed benefit corporation legislation in the mid-atlantic and southeastern states.
-You can find our downloadable 2020 survey of southeastern states here.
+You can find our Guide to Georgia Benefit Corporations here.
 Generally, the southeastern states are adopting an ugly duckling version of the B Lab model.
 Effectively, the southeastern model now proliferated by Georgia waters down key elements of the framework that have been adopted in Delaware, New York, and other jurisdictions with robust corporate law centers.
 Social enterprises and mission-oriented companies operating in the southeast should carefully consider the limited protections offered by these domestic benefit corporation models in choosing how and where to incorporate or restructure.

 What is a Benefit Corporation?

 A Benefit Corporation is a formal type of business entity structure, like an LLC, C-Corp, or S-Corp.
 Essentially, a Benefit Corporation is a C-Corp with certain statutory distinctions that impact how it is operated, as well as the rights and responsibilities of its directors, managers, and shareholders.